 - The Change does not involve a new use.
-The proposed change is consistent with the defined use of a Tourist Park under the Douglas Shire Planning Scheme 2018; - The Change does not introduce a new parcel of land; - The proposed change includes 10 new tent structures.
-It is submitted that the proposed Glamping Tents do not result in a dramatic change to the built form.
-The Glamping Tents are a hybrid between a Cabin and Tent, are an appropriate scale and are not out of character within a Tourist Park; - The Change does not affect the ability of the development to operate as intended, rather the Change enhances the site and offers guests an alternative style of accommodation; - The Change does not remove an integral component of the development; - The Change does not impact traffic flow or the transport network; - The Change does not introduce new impacts or increase severity of known impacts; - The Change does not remove an incentive or offset; and - The Change will not impact on infrastructure provisions.
+By definition of a Tourist Park under the Douglas Shire Planning Scheme 2018, this land use includes ancillary uses including recreational facilities and food and drink outlets; - The Change does not introduce a new parcel of land; - The proposed change includes a new structures in the form of a Resort Pool and Bar, however it is submitted that the this is not a dramatic change in the built form.
+The Pool is inground and will be tropically landscaped.
+The Bar structure is light weight design and open, which is inkeeping with the natural setting.
+The Food and Drink Outlet will be limited to a Food Van; - The Change does not affect the ability of the development to operate as intended, rather the Change enhances the function of the site and improves visitor experience; - The Change does not remove an integral component of the development; - The Change does not impact traffic flow or the transport network; - The Change does not introduce new impacts or increase severity of known impacts; - The Change does not remove an incentive or offset; and - The Change will not impact on infrastructure provisions.